White Paper

 Before renewing any add-on, pull its adoption.
 A cloud bought with enthusiasm and used by a fraction of the licensed users is a line to reduce or drop, not to renew at the same quantity.

 Watch how add-ons are metered, because the unit differs by product and changes the cost as you grow.
 Seat-based add-ons such as CPQ scale with the number of users assigned.
-Consumption-based products such as Data Cloud scale with data processed, and Marketing Cloud scales with contacts and message volume.
+Consumption products such as Data Cloud scale with data processed, and Marketing Cloud scales with contacts and message volume.
 A product priced on consumption can grow well beyond the original estimate as adoption rises, so model the metric, not just the per-user figure, before you commit to a multi-year quantity.

-True-ups, co-terms, and ramp deals
+5. True-ups, co-terms, and ramp deals explained

 Salesforce is a committed subscription, so the way quantities change over the term decides what you carry into the renewal.
 Three mechanics matter: the true-up, the co-term, and the ramp.